 Overexerting yourself is particularly possible during the rush of the holidays.
 You may work long hours or perform too many tasks without sufficient relief.
-Working too long, using bad posture and repeating the same motions can lead to exhaustion and musculoskeletal complications such as back injuries and tendinitis.
+Working too long, using bad posture, and repeating the same motions can lead to exhaustion and musculoskeletal complications such as back injuries and tendinitis.

 Sometimes, working during the holiday season is simply unsafe.
 An interaction with a customer can suddenly turn violent.
 Frustrated shoppers and aggressive sales can lead to bad situations.
 If you store expects to see large crowds, there should be a crowd-control plan in place.
-Proper crowd management may include setting up barricades, having security guards on site and developing emergency procedures.
+Proper crowd management may include setting up barricades, having security guards on-site, and developing emergency procedures.

 4. Falling merchandise

-Your store probably has more items than usual in anticipation for huge sales.
+Your store probably has more items than usual in anticipation of huge sales.
 The stockroom or sales floor may be full of merchandise you are hoping to sell.
 If these items are stacked too high, they may fall onto you.